Resources For Columbia Student Veterans

 Undergraduate Housing

-GS Student Life is a great point of contact for students who are looking to participate in the many programs offered at GS.
-GS Student Life can be contacted at [email protected].
-The GS Student Life Office is located in 308B Lewisohn Hall.
-Programs overseen by GS Student Life in the following topic areas Alumni Networking, Community Building, Diversity and Social Justice, Faculty Engagement, Leadership Development, Family Friendly Off-Campus Excursions, Student Group Advising, and more.
-Check the DOS weekly News and Announcements emails for postings on ways to get involved.
+Student Life is a great point of contact for students who are looking to participate in the many programs offered at CU.
+Student Life in the following topic areas Alumni Networking, Community Building, Diversity and Social Justice, Faculty Engagement, Leadership Development, Family Friendly Off-Campus Excursions, Student Group Advising, and more.

 For emergencies, call 911 and Columbia Public Safety at (212) 854-5555